On this Page:

-In 2015, the Division of AIDS at the National Institute of Allergy and Infectious Diseases established a Cross-Network Transgender Working Group.
+In 2015, the Division of AIDS at the National Institute of Allergy and Infectious Diseases established a Cross-Network Transgender and Gender Diverse Working Group.
 The group’s goals are to foster coordination, collaboration, and an exchange of information related to transgender issues across the NIH-funded HIV/AIDS Clinical Trials Networks.
-While the CNTWG is managed by the Division of AIDS, the Legacy Project plays an instrumental role in the working group and the development of its resources, namely:
+While the TGDWG is managed by the Division of AIDS, the Legacy Project plays an instrumental role in the working group and the development of its resources, namely:

-The WHRC is a cross-network working group of the Legacy Project comprised of women who are leaders in women’s health and HIV from around the United States.
-With community and staff representatives from all five NIH-funded HIV/AIDS clinical trials networks, this group provides culturally appropriate guidance and leadership in development, implementation, and dissemination of information about HIV research focused on and responsive to the needs of cisgender and transgender women and girls in the United States.
+The WHRC is a working group of the Legacy Project comprised of women who are leaders in women’s health and HIV from around the United States.
+With community and staff members representing the NIH-funded HIV/AIDS clinical trials networks, this group provides culturally appropriate guidance and leadership in development, implementation, and dissemination of information about HIV research focused on and responsive to the needs of cisgender and transgender women and girls in the United States.